Pratikn03/Cis380/README.md

 * Docker + GitHub Actions pipeline covering lint/test/build.

 ### PARTIAL / FUTURE
-* RAG pipeline currently uses local TF-IDF embeddings; replacing it with a managed vector DB (Chroma/Pinecone) is a logical next step.
+* RAG pipeline uses local embeddings + a lightweight vector store in `data/embeddings/`; swapping in a managed vector DB (Chroma/Pinecone) is a logical next step.
 * Voice emotion prediction relies on a fallback logistic regression when no pretrained model is present; swapping in a production-grade model is ongoing work.
 * Additional API guards (authentication tokens, rate limiting) and multi-agent orchestration policies can be layered on the existing decision engine.